Estela-48/UC5-26-1M/Exercicio-Ingles-aula2.md

 1- My brother is tired - My brother isn't tired.

-2- They are at school - They aren't ate school.
+2- They are at school - They aren't at school.

 3- I am very happy today - I am not very happy today.